-On 16 November 2022 the Group issued a convertible bond (the "Aztiq Convertible Bond") to ATP Holdings ehf. for the Share Purchase Agreement and the acquisition of the Alvotech Facility (See Note 12).
+On 16 November 2022, the Group issued a convertible bond (also known as the "Aztiq Convertible Bond") to ATP Holdings ehf, an affiliate of Aztiq, for the Share Purchase Agreement and the acquisition of the Alvotech Facility (See Note 12).
 The Aztiq Convertible Bond has a principal amount of \$80.0 million and carries an interest rate of 12.50% per annum.
 Interest is payable in six-month intervals and is capitalized and added to the outstanding principal amount of the bonds.
 The maturity date of the convertible bond is the later of the (i) 16 November 2025 or (ii) 91 days after the earlier of the full redemption or the final maturity date of the Senior Bonds.
-Bondholders have the right to convert their outstanding bonds into ordinary shares of Alvotech on December 31, 2023, June 30, 2024, or when the bond has been called or put up for redemption, including on the maturity date, for a conversion price is \$10.00 per share.
+Bondholders have the right to convert their outstanding bonds into ordinary shares of Alvotech on 30 December 2023, 30 June 2024, or when the bond has been called or put up for mandatory or optional redemption, for a conversion price is \$10.00 per share.